emqx/emqx-docs/en_US/dashboard/configuration.md

 ## Monitoring

 Clicking on Monitoring under the Configuration menu on the left will take you to the configuration page for monitoring integration.
-This menu page contains three tabs under.
+This menu page contains two tabs under.

 - System: Depending on the user's needs, the settings for the [Alarms](./diagnose.md#alarms) function, such as alarm thresholds, check intervals, etc., can be adjusted to a certain extent according to user needs.
 - Integration: Provides configuration for integration with third party monitoring platforms.